lakithasahan/pytorch_deep_learning/README.md

 ![pytorch-cheat](https://user-images.githubusercontent.com/24733068/65290717-b5e6fb80-db93-11e9-905f-159e41df2f30.jpg)

-## Below show a example code i wrote to classify IRIS data using PyTorch deep learning.Complete code can be found in the download section.
+## Below show a example code i wrote to classify IRIS data using PyTorch deep learning.
+Complete code can be found in the download section.
-In PyTorch all your layers can be stacked in nn.sequential package given, For Further undestanding NN i created to classify IRIS data consit Input level,one Hidden level and a Output level.
+In PyTorch all your layers can be stacked in nn.sequential package given, For Further understanding NN i created to classify IRIS data consist Input level,one Hidden level and a Output level.

 Number of attributes in the IRIS dataset=4
 Number of outputs in IRIS dataset=3